 Q. Is there any guidance around using the StREAM system itself?

-A. Yes – the Learner Analytics section of the Academic Registry Unity site contains a complete User Guide, as well as shorter guides for things like Interactions, Filters, Referrals and the Algorithm, Weightings and Engagement Calculations.
+A. Yes – the Learner Analytics section of the Student Learning & Academic Registry Unity site contains a complete User Guide, as well as shorter guides for things like Interactions, Filters, Referrals and the Algorithm, Weightings and Engagement Calculations.
 There are also some more FAQs related to StREAM.